maudnals/demo-normalize/README.md

 # demo-normalize

-A web app that normalizes artworks into a WebGL scene - the WEBGL scene is always the same, only the
+A web app that normalizes artworks into a WebGL scene.
+The WEBGL scene's geomerty is always the same, but its features are influenced by the artwork displayed at its side.

 ## Demo: